Ar-Gas/Ar-Gas/README.md

 <!--
 **Ar-Gas/Ar-Gas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 - 🌱 I’m a sophomore software engineering student in Taiyuan University of Technology.
-- 👯 I’m working on computer programming compertation and backend development.
+- 👯 I’m working on computer programming compertation and c++ server and backend development (and possibly client).
 - 🤔 I am also looking for help from like-minded friends。
 - 📫 How to reach me: QQ:2934060590
                        WeChat:zyq2934060590